metio/terraform-provider-k8s/docs/data-sources/velero_io_download_request_v1_manifest.md

 page_title: "k8s_velero_io_download_request_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "velero.io"
 description: |-
-  DownloadRequest is a request to download an artifact from backup object storage, such as a backup log file.
+  DownloadRequest is a request to download an artifact from backup object storage, such as a backuplog file.
 ---

 # k8s_velero_io_download_request_v1_manifest (Data Source)

-DownloadRequest is a request to download an artifact from backup object storage, such as a backup log file.
+DownloadRequest is a request to download an artifact from backup object storage, such as a backuplog file.

 ## Example Usage